What is the Purdue model for ICS security?

-In the 1990s, Theodore J. Williams, along with members of the Purdue University Consortium for computer integrated manufacturing, developed the Purdue Enterprise Reference Architecture (PERA) as a model for enterprise architectures.
-The Purdue model does an excellent job of defining the different levels of critical infrastructure that are used in production lines and the way to secure them.
-PERA was clearly ahead of its time when it was introduced and, implemented correctly, could have achieved the air gap between industrial control systems (ICS) or Operational Technology (OT) and IT systems.
+Developed in the 1990s by Theodore J. Williams and members of the Purdue University Consortium for computer integrated manufacturing, the Purdue Enterprise Reference Architecture defines the different levels of critical infrastructure used in production lines and how to secure them.
+PERA was ahead of its time when it was introduced and, implemented correctly, could have achieved the air gap between industrial control systems (ICS) or operational technology (OT) and IT systems.
 Here is a quick overview of the different levels:

 - Level 4/5 – Enterprise: This is typically the IT network as we know it today, where the primary business functions occur.
 This is the level that provides business direction and orchestrates manufacturing operations.
 Enterprise resource planning (ERP) systems drive plant production schedules, material use, shipping, and inventory levels.
 Popular ERP systems include offerings from Oracle, SAP, Microsoft, and Epicor.
 Any disruptions at this level can lead to days or even weeks of downtime, creating the potential for significant revenue loss with downstream processes delayed or stopped.

 - Level 3.5 – Demilitarized zone (DMZ): A recent addition over the last decade, this level includes security systems, such as firewalls and proxies, used to separate or air gap the IT and OT worlds.
 This is where the IT and OT worlds “converge,” increasing the attack surface for the OT systems.
 Many plants either do not have this layer or have very limited capabilities.
 The rise of automation leading to higher efficiencies has created an increased need for bidirectional data flows between OT and IT systems.
 This OT-IT convergence is ultimately creating a formidable competitive advantage for companies that are accelerating digital transformation.